BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **WARGEAR**

-The Light of Eärendil and Nenya.
+The Light of EÃ¤rendil and Nenya.

-Nenya — *This unobtrusive ring is one of the three Elven rings gifted to the Elves by Sauron.*
+Nenya â€” *This unobtrusive ring is one of the three Elven rings gifted to the Elves by Sauron.*

 Galadriel, Lady of Light can re-roll her dice when using Fate points.

-The Light of Eärendil — *Galadriel bears the Star-glass, a phial filled with water from her fountain and the light of the Evening Star.*
+The Light of EÃ¤rendil â€” *Galadriel bears the Star-glass, a phial filled with water from her fountain and the light of the Evening Star.*

 Shooting attacks that are directed against Galadriel, Lady of Light, or any model within 6" of her, will only hit on a To Hit roll of a 6.